 Initial imaging findings are subtle and only potentially seen on MRI.
 With advanced disease, non-specific generalised minor cerebral volume loss can be demonstrated.

 Loss of the normal swallow tail appearance of susceptibility signal pattern in the substantia nigra on axial imaging is perhaps the most promising diagnostic sign 12.
+Apart from these changes, the signal intensity in substantia nigra depends on loss of neuromelanin and iron accumulation.
 In addition to aiding diagnosis, MRI is also used to identify features which may indicate secondary parkinsonism rather than primary disease, such as extensive small vessel ischaemic change.